dengLawrence/WARP-Project/README.md

 The ultimate aim of this project is to complete the ChannelAnalysis and ChannelVisualization classes so that they create *.ch files and evaluate the channel allocation of WARP flows, as requested in the Warp main program when the runtime configuration option -ca is used.
-To do this, method(s) must be implemented within the ChannelAnalysis class to correctly analyze and return the state of each channel, and method(s) must be implemented within the ChannelVisualization class to correctly visualize and display the information found in ChannelAnalysis.
+To do this, methods must be implemented within the ChannelAnalysis class to correctly analyze and return the state of each channel, and methods must be implemented within the ChannelVisualization class to correctly visualize and display the information found in ChannelAnalysis.
 <br>

 **Project Schedule:**<br>